oceantracker/oceantracker/_todo.md

 # Required for version 0.5

-1. exit if using obsolete  params
+1. ~~exit if using obsolete  params~~
+2. relese groups
+    1.  flag if point or polygon all outside domain,
+    4.  flag if none released ie always dry,
+    5.  warn if partial relese due to wet/dryinging
 2. 1. check if no release found stop
 3. 1. flag error if any end  before start in scheduler
 4. try to write partial json if error